 You can now delete PROB.mdb.

-Import Corrupt Access Database to a New One in MS Access 2007
+Import Corrupt Access Database into a New One

 You can also try to import data from a corrupt Access database to a new database.
 Though it doesn’t repair Access database, you can recover your data from the corrupt Access database.
 Follow the steps shown below:

-Step 1: Launch Microsoft Access on your system.
+Step 1: First, launch Microsoft Access on your system.

 Step 2: Look at the right-hand side pane.
 You need to create a new database file.